As the Mommy to three young children, I inevitably find stains on the clothes whenever I do laundry.

-As you can see different stain removers are used for removing different types of stains from various types of fabrics, and this information merely scratches the surface of what you can use for removing laundry stains.
+As you can see, different stain removers are used to remove different types of stains from various fabrics.
+This information merely scratches the surface of what you can use to remove laundry stains.

-For step-by-step instructions on how to remove all kinds of different stains from washable clothing, upholstery, and carpet check out my A-Z Stain Removal Guide.
+For step-by-step instructions on removing all kinds of stains from washable clothing, upholstery, and carpet, check out my A-Z Stain Removal Guide.